List of the 50 largest wind turbine manufacturers [2023]

 2) Siemens Gamesa (Zamudio, Spain)

 Siemens Gamesa is a subsidiary of Siemens Energy which was created as a result of the fusion of Gamesa Corpoación Tecnológica with Siemens.
 The company offers onshore and offshore wind turbines.
 In addition to this the company offers operating and maintenance services.
-Siemens Gamesa has so far installed 109,6 GW of wind turbines of which 94,6 GW were onshore wind turbines and 15 GW were offshore wind turbines.
-Siemens Gamesa is led by Andreas Nauen.
+So far, it has installed 109,6 GW of wind turbines.
+Of those, 94,6 GW were onshore wind turbines and 15 GW were offshore wind turbines.

 3) Beijing Goldwind Science & Creation Windpower Equipment Co., Ltd. (Beijing, China)

 Goldwind is a leading green energy company from Beijing.
-The company actively promotes energy conservation and environmental protection and is currently in the diversification phase of their business plan.
+The company actively promotes energy conservation and environmental protection.
+Currently, it is in the diversification phase of their business plan.
 The company develops onshore wind turbines but is the act of diving into the offshore and overseas markets.
 Goldwinds largest onshore wind turbine, the GW 6S/8S has a rated power of 8 MW.
 The president of the company is Cao Zhigang.

 4) Nordex SE (Hamburg, Germany)

 Nordex was founded in 1985 and is the largest German wind turbine manufacturer.
 The company developed the first 4MW onshore wind turbine in 2017 and has since gone on to produce up to 6 MW turbines.
 Nordex offers various services from clean sell to project development and the development of wind parks.
-Nordex produces onshore wind turbines.
 The company CEO is José Luis Blanco.

 5) General Electric Renewable Energy (Boulogne-Billancourt, France)